 Christiana Figueres, Former Executive Secretary, UN Climate Convention

 Edinburgh Science is running a series of round table meetings for senior Scottish industry leaders to discuss ideas for action that will enable Scottish enterprises to respond to the climate emergency.
-The purpose of meetings is to generate new ideas that are then acted upon by those present taking steps towards reduced carbon emissions and greater environmental sustainability.
+The purpose of meetings is to generate new ideas and build new networks that can lead to action on the reduction of carbon emissions and greater environmental sustainability.

-Through the Climate Opportunity Ideas Factory we are encouraging, supporting and facilitating these leaders as they address the challenges and opportunities that the climate revolution will bring.
-The Climate Opportunity Ideas Factory will continue meet regularly and we are excited to work towards bringing innovative ideas into reality as we approach COP26 Glasgow in November 2021.
+Now re-named Climate Co-Labs, these round table meetings encourage, support and facilitate these leaders as they address the challenges and opportunities that the climate revolution will bring.
+We are excited to continue to host Climate Co-Labs regularly and to work together towards bringing innovative ideas into reality.

-We would like to thank the many organisations involved in supporting this exciting and unique project, particularly our 2020 Programme Supporters and Founder Members.
+We would like to thank the many organisations involved in supporting this exciting and unique project, particularly our 2022–2023 supporters.

 For more information about our climate work, please contact our Director of Development, Hannah Schlesinger at email@example.com